-Monsoon season is upon us in Arizona yet again, which can only mean one thing: business disruptions are about to become an unfortunately common occurrence.
+Phoenix monsoon season is upon us in Arizona yet again, which can only mean one thing: business disruptions are about to become an unfortunately common occurrence.
 But even though Mother Nature tends to be fickle, her devastating effects are certainly not impossible to overcome.
-If you really want to make sure that your business is monsoon ready, there are a few key things you’ll want to keep in mind.
+Monsoons, and businesses can be a bad combination, so if you really want to make sure that your business is monsoon ready in 2019, there are a few key things you’ll want to keep in mind.

 How Long is Monsoon Season?

-Generally speaking, monsoon season in Arizona begins on June 15 and ends on or about September 30, though the storms certainly have a tendency to peak between mid-July and mid-August according to most experts.
+Generally speaking, Arizona monsoon season begins on June 15 and ends on or about September 30, though the storms certainly have a tendency to peak between mid-July and mid-August according to most experts.

 During late June, the mercury in the area tends to rise to uncomfortable levels.
 When that happens, warm air across the area creates a series of surface low pressure zones that eventually begin to draw in moist air from the oceans.
 Thanks to the fact that winds in Arizona tend to come in from the west and then shift to a southeastern direction during the summer, that moisture comes directly from both the Gulf of Mexico and the Gulf of California.

 Essential Considerations During Monsoon Season